boryspaulewicz/bhsdtr/Readme.md

 hierarchical ordered regression models, such as the cumulative model in the excellent [brms](https://cran.r-project.org/web/packages/brms/index.html) package.
-As we explain in our paper linked below, the d' parameter is non-negative by definition and ignoring this assumption may lead to problems if a bayesian SDT model is used.
+As we explain in [here](http://dx.doi.org/10.23668/psycharchives.2725), the d' parameter is non-negative by definition and ignoring this assumption may lead to problems if a bayesian SDT model is used.
 Without substantial modifications hierarchical ordinal regression models do not restrict